Sterling rises as investors cut bets against currency

-LONDON (Reuters) - Sterling bounced back against both the dollar and the euro on Tuesday, keeping the currency firmly in the $1.23-$1.26 range it has held for the past two weeks in the absence of new concerns over how Britain will leave the European Union.
+LONDON, Nov 29 (Reuters) - Sterling inched up against the dollar on Tuesday, staying in the broad $1.23-$1.26 range it has traded in for the past two weeks, with investors waiting for fresh cues on how Britain will leave the European Union.

 The pound got a small boost on Tuesday after data showed lending to Britons expanded last month at the fastest annual pace in 11 years, while mortgage approvals were stronger than expected, bolstering the picture of resilient consumer demand after June's Brexit vote.

-Against a broadly weaker euro, sterling climbed by as much as 1 percent to trade back below 85 pence, having just recorded its longest run of weekly gains since early 2015 against the common currency.
+Against a broadly weaker euro, sterling climbed 0.7 percent to trade back below 85 pence, having just recorded its longest run of weekly gains since early 2015 against the single currency.

 "There remains concern about the Italian referendum and I think that's likely to continue to dominate activity in Europe for the next few days - that's probably why sterling is stronger against the euro," said Societe Generale currency strategist Alvin Tan.

 The way in which Britain exits the EU has dominated sterling's direction since the vote to leave in June.
-But with few new clear developments in recent weeks, analysts said the currency was treading water.
-Tuesday's moves reversed a similar shift in the opposite direction on Monday.
+With few new clear developments in recent weeks, analysts said the currency was treading water.

-"Technical considerations may have played a role yesterday, there may have been a push by the market to trigger some stop losses, but it is extremely difficult right now to give hard reasons," said Alexandre Dolci, a strategist with Spanish bank BBVA in London.

-"We see sterling remaining quite vulnerable until Article 50 is triggered and talks on leaving the EU begin next year, with cable dropping to 1.18 by the end of the first quarter.
-But then a gradual recovery to just above $1.25 by the end of the year."

 The British government denied on Tuesday that a document photographed in the hands of an official from the ruling Conservative party - which said the strategy for Brexit talks was to "have cake and eat it" - accurately reflected its plans for forthcoming EU divorce negotiations.